 Consumer Connection is a series of public service announcements that keep Chicago's consumers informed on potential fraudulent business practices and current scams in the marketplace.
 You can watch current or past episodes of Consumer Connection.

-Mark your calendar Shredder Day 2013 is scheduled for Saturday, June 22 at Untied Center from 9 a.m. to 1 p.m.
-Click here for more information.
+Mark your calendar, Shredder Day 2015 is scheduled for Saturday June 27 at United Center from 9 a.m. to 1 p.m.
+More information soon.